afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 reason, and to keep my sanity, I have refrained from going too deep down the rabbit hole.

-In the third variation, the parse state is packed inside the algebraic type `ParseState` that contains the complete `ByteString` and the current offset:
+In the third variation, the parse state is packed inside the type `ParseState` that contains the complete `ByteString` and the current
+offset:

 ```haskell
 data ParseState = ParseState {